 These components work together to create a dynamic system where human expertise and machine efficiency complement each other.
 Here are the essential elements of HOTL:

-Autonomous AI system
+Autonomous AI System

 The foundation of a HOTL setup is the autonomous AI system designed to perform tasks, make decisions, or analyze data with minimal human intervention.
 AI systems are the primary action takers, processing inputs, and executing tasks based on learned algorithms and data models.

-Intervention mechanisms
+Intervention Mechanisms

 These are predefined rules or triggers that determine when human intervention is required.
 They can be based on confidence scores (where the AI's certainty in its decision falls below a certain threshold), ethical considerations, or cases that are unexplored or rare.